 While there are many Chinese restaurants in this section of Sunset Park, a dim sum lunch at Pacificana is a Brooklyn tradition.
 This large second-floor banquet style restaurant stands out and folks line up for a table at Pacificana, so be prepared for a wait or get there before 11 am.
 The atmospheric restaurant, which is also a spot for weddings, has a menu of traditional dim sum, and the soup dumplings are a local favorite.
 Order sticky rice from a cart and pick from a menu of traditional dim sum staples.
 This is a great way to start your day.
 If you aren't an early riser, you should note that dim sum services end at 3 pm.
 You can head to Pacificana later in the day for traditional Cantonese family-style cuisine with familiar favorites like Chicken Chow Mein, Egg Rolls, and Fried Rice.Continue to 9 of 10 below.

 09 of 10

 You won't mind the wait at Di Fara Pizzeria, as you watch Domenico DeMarco make your pie.
 The Midwood pizzeria is legendary and people make the trek deep into Brooklyn to have a slice of Di Fara's famous pizza.
 Although you might have to wait an hour to chow down on this slice of perfection, you can watch DeMarco, a master in action behind the counter.
-If you can't make it to Di Fara's you can get a sense of the love that is put into each pie at this casual pizza parlor in this video.
 Unlike many of the new pizza restaurants opening up around Brooklyn, Di Fara's is an old-school storefront pizzeria, and you might not give it a second look if you didn't know that it serves one of the best slices in New York City.
 Try to go an off hour to avoid the wait.

 10 of 10